 Y diawl a’m llaw chwith

-Cockatrice Modern: A. L. Reynolds
+Cockatrice Presents: A. L. Reynolds

 A. L. Reynolds lives in the beautiful Conwy Valley, where the surroundings add more than a little inspiration to her writing.
 After a misspent youth pursuing literature and mediaeval studies to postgraduate level, she now divides her time between her children, her cats, and her computer.